TypeCellOS/BlockNote/packages/website/docs/docs/converting-blocks.md

 const markdownFromBlocks = editor.blocksToMarkdown(blocks);
 ```

-Some features of blocks can't be represented using Markdown, such as block color or text alignment, so some information is lost from the conversion:

-1. All blocks, except ones inside list items, are no longer nested since Markdown doesn't support nesting for them.
-2. Underline, text color, and background color styles are removed as Markdown doesn't support them.
+`returns:` The blocks, serialized as a Markdown string.

+The output is simplified as Markdown does not support all features of BlockNote - children of blocks which aren't list items are un-nested and certain styles are removed.

 **Example**